Oakland Alameda Adaptation Committee

 • Industrial lands

-Property loss and displacement disproportionately impacts lower-income residents.
+Property loss and displacement caused by significant flooding disproportionately impact lower-income residents.
 Our OAAC work builds community understanding of these risks while developing actionable strategies.

 OAAC Projects